bazbt3/ayadn_shell/README.md

-# Superseded by version 0.3.

-## A Linux Terminal window command line menu for Ayadn
+# A Linux Terminal window command line menu for Ayadn

 A rudimentary menu system for [Ayadn](https://github.com/ericdke/na), the App.net command line client by [@ericdke](https://github.com/ericdke).
 My stuff is mainly intended to showcase Ayadn and provide a gentle introduction to Tmux and Tmuxinator.